14 Aug Be Your Own Hero

 It’s a nice, romantic notion, but a fantasy all the same.
 He may not come and what then?
 It’s not surprising to find someone who would delay milestones in their lives because they remain convinced that they could never achieve anything alone as wonderful as they could as a couple.

 Don’t get me wrong, I am not condemning couple-hood.
-I am condemning a person using the lack of being in one as an excuse to not pursue dreams like buying a house or traveling or pursuing hobbies that enriches their lives.
+I am condemning a person using the lack of being in one as an excuse to not pursue dreams like buying a house or traveling or pursuing hobbies that enrich their lives.
 At some point, we have to learn how to be comfortable in our own skin and to enjoy our own company.
 It’s not fair for the person who hasn’t even met you yet to come into an atmosphere where they already have a job description and that’s to make you happy by being their entire world.
 People come into your life to enhance it, not to save it.

 I think that there is a real fear of being alone.
 While most people understand that there will be periods in one’s life where they will live solo, some live in suspended animation where they robotically move through life without enjoying it.
 It becomes all about completing mundane tasks, not enjoying a life of purpose and joy.
 Can you imagine how much time their new mate will have to spend entertaining the likes of them?